-Nike is one of the most recognizable brands in the world — not just in sports, but across culture, lifestyle, and global fashion.
+Nike is one of the most recognizable brands in the world — not only in sports, but across culture, lifestyle, and global fashion.
+Yet many people still ask: “Why is Nike so popular, even when there are so many competitors?”

-As someone who works closely with activewear factories and brand founders, I’ve seen how Nike’s strategy works behind the scenes.
+As someone who works closely with activewear factories and brand founders, I’ve seen how Nike’s strategy operates behind the scenes.
+This article explains Nike’s popularity in a clear, beginner-friendly way.

 Table of Contents